So, you’re in a long-distance relationship?

 There’s only one way to find the answers: live it out.

-We’ve created a guide to help you do just that, along with some tips to navigate a LDR—because every great love is worth it.
+We’ve created a guide to help on how to keep love alive in a long-distance relationship—because every great love is worth it.

 Communication is Key (bonus points for creativity)

-When you’re far from your significant other, keeping in touch effectively is especially important in maintaining a close bond and building trust.
+When you’re far from your significant other, communication in an LDR is especially important in maintaining a close bond and building trust.

 Get to know each other’s schedule so, just say, if one of you has a work meeting, the other knows the reason why it’s taking longer to receive a response.
 Setting up a routine helps to avoid mixed messages and keep each other on track.

-When it comes to gifts in a long-distance relationship, adding an element of communication can make it personal.
+When it comes to gifts in a LDR, communication elements can make it more personal.
 One way to do so is by using the power of words to convey your thoughts.

 Writing your own message?
 Get started with these ideas: